SourlanD

 Chapter I, Page 1

 2001—I just got home from visiting my new landlord, the reclusive neighbor that I’ll be telling you about.
-This is certainly a beautiful area!
+This is a beautiful area!
 I don’t think that I could’ve found a place more isolated from society in all of New Jersey.
-A perfect place for someone like me who has such a negative attitude, not just toward people but toward life as a whole.
+Less than an hour’s ride from my New York apartment, no one would imagine that this is New Jersey, which New Yorkers always think of as that mass of highways and oil refineries on the northeast side of the state.
+This looks like the perfect place for someone like me who has such a negative attitude, not just toward people but toward life as a whole.
+I needed this escape into what feels like the wilderness, and I’ll pretend it is one—although it won’t take much pretending.
 Mr. Moore and I are a perfect pair to divide the isolation between us.
 A good-natured guy!
-He’d never know how much my feelings warmed towards him when I saw his dark eyes frown at me so suspiciously under his eyebrows as I drove up, and when he buried his hands deep into his jacket pockets when I introduced myself.
+He’d never know how much my feelings warmed towards him when I saw his dark eyes frown at me so suspiciously under his black eyebrows as I drove up, and when he buried his hands deep into his jacket pockets when I introduced myself.

 “Mr. Moore?”
 I asked.